surf-visualization/paraview-course/docs/exercise2.md

 ▶ The first step is to add a __TableToPoints__ filter to our data source.
 This filter creates a 3D point for each row in the table, based on a set of table values you choose.
 You can find this filter under __Filters → Alphabetical → TableToPoints__.
 Set the __X__, __Y__ and __Z__ columns correctly to the table columns representation point position, check __Keep All Data Arrays__ and hit __Apply__.

 !!!
-Hint

-    A quick way to add a filter whose name you know is to hit **Ctrl+Spacebar**.
+Hint "Quick way to add a filter"

+    When you know the name of the filter you want to add, a quicker way than navigating the Filter menu is to hit **Ctrl+Spacebar**.
 This will show a search dialog where you can type (part of) the filter name and matching filters will get listed.
 Select the filter you want and press **Enter** to add it.
+    Of course, make sure to have selected the filter whose inputs you want to use before adding the downstream filter.

 ![](images/tabletopoints.png)